-- •Problem: Write a program that will execute a game: - The program will randomly generate a number between one and ten. - The player will be prompted to enter their guess. - The program will continue the game until the player indicates that they no longer want to continue. - The name of the full online program is: "guessingGame.py"
+- •Problem: Write a program that will execute a game: - The program will randomly generate a number between one and ten. - The player will be prompted to enter their guess. - The program will continue the game until the player indicates that they no longer want to continue. - The full program can be found in UNIX under: /home/231/examples/loops/guessingGame.py